How to prepare your garden for autumn and winter birds

 Clean nest boxes

-When the breeding season is over, towards the end of September, it is a good idea to clean out the nest boxes in your garden.
+When the breeding season is over, towards the end of September, it is very important to clean out the nest boxes in your garden. – particularly in the wake of bird flu.
 Place the contents in your compost heap and use boiling water to clean out any parasites.
 After the box has dried out, replace the lid and hang it back up.
 Wrens and other small birds may use the box to keep warm during the winter.
 Remember to keep cleaning your bird feeders regularly.

 Wildlife-friendly craft projects